 – In newer Mac OS X, check the Service order in the Network settings page, and the scutil –dns command output.
 Wrong service order will make the system use your default DNS servers, and the system cannot resolve LabraNet names.

 – If the Windows 10 app freezes and doesn’t show connection options you can complete or close the connection using the following command line commands:

 – To make the connection: rasdial.exe “connection name” (add username and password if you haven’t saved them in connection options: rasdial.exe “connection name” “username” “password”)

 – To close the connection: rasdial.exe “connection name” /disconnect

 Some courses and theses are done in virtualized environments, such as the VMware vSphere Hypervisor (ESXi).
-Laboratory virtualization guide includes some common help and guidelines for using such environments and working with them.
+SpiderNet Center is a clustered environment for handling lab virtual machines.
+SpiderNet_Virtual_Machines includes some common help and guidelines for using such environments and working with them.

 If you bring us virtual machines for use in labs or the vCloud Director environment, the images should be VMware vSphere 5.0 compatible (VM version 8) and in OVF/OVA format as plain VMX/VMDK images can be troublesome.
 If using software other than VMware to create the images, please remove USB/Audio devices and use SCSI disks instead of SATA/IDE.
 More information about format conversion in the guide above.